Robbendebiene/Gesturefy/CONTRIBUTING.md

 ## Before opening an issue

-Before opening a new issue, please verify that there does not already exist another issue which addresses the same topic, you can do so by searching for special keywords [here](https://github.com/Robbendebiene/Gesturefy/issues).
+Before opening a new issue, please verify that there does not already exist another issue which addresses the same topic.
+You can do so by searching for special keywords [here](https://github.com/Robbendebiene/Gesturefy/issues?utf8=%E2%9C%93&q=), or by using more advanced filtering techniques described [here](https://help.github.com/articles/searching-issues-and-pull-requests/)

 **Known issues and API limitations:**
 - [Right mouse button is not working on Linux and MacOS](https://github.com/Robbendebiene/Gesturefy/issues/1)